How Are Pets Good for Your Health?

 “Having a pet can be good for your health,” says Anne Liu, MD, an internal medicine physician at Scripps Coastal Medical Center Carlsbad.
 “Pets offer companionship, unconditional love and more.”

-“Pets help reduce stress and encourage exercise through daily walks play and social interactions,” says Dr. Liu.
+“Pets help reduce stress and encourage exercise through daily walks, play and social interactions,” Dr. Liu adds.
 “They can help children grow up more secure and active.
 They can provide valuable companionship for older adults.”

 Benefits of having pets

 Studies have shown that having a pet in the home leads to several physical and mental health benefits.
-These include:
+One new study even suggests that having a cat or dog can improve well-being similarly to marriage or socializing with loved ones.

 Some dog owners are volunteers who train their pets to become therapy dogs.
 Together they visit patients at hospitals or residents at nursing homes and provide comfort and support.
 Pet owners derive health benefits from helping people that way.